Lowie-s-Leetcode-Community/llc-webapp/README.md

 ### 3. Data Population (seeding)

 **IMPORTANT**: Most of seeding data can be found in `server/prisma/backup_json_data`.
-But since we don't push users' data onto our git, we git-ignored some necessary file for our seeding script to run.
+But since we don't push users' data onto our git (privacy issues), we git-ignored some necessary file for our seeding script to run.

 Please see the **Pinned Message** in our [*private* Discord channel](https://discord.com/channels/1085444549125611530/1150291748808044655).